matsp/material-components-vue/docs/guide/README.md

 </style>
 ```
 ::: warning
-Don't forget to include the `@material` directory of your `node_modules` in your sass-loader options.
+Don't forget to include the `node_modules` directory in your sass-loader options.
 Otherwise the components won't compile sucessfully.
 :::